-Many players reported that they are suffering from lag spikes when playing Valorant.
-If you’re also having high ping in Valorant, don’t worry.
-Here’re some useful tricks that can help you resolve or at least mitigate this problem.
+Valorant’s been out for a while now, and there’re still many gamers reporting a lag spikes issue while refreshing kill records.
+If you’re also experiencing high ping in Valorant, don’t worry.
+Here’re some useful tricks that can help you resolve or mitigate this problem.

 Try these fixes:

-Here’re 8 fixes for your high ping issue with Valorant.
-You don’t need to try them all, just work your way down the list until you find the one that works.
+Here’re 7 fixes for your high ping issue with Valorant.
+You might not need to try them all, just work your way down the list until you find the one that works.

 - Reboot your network